equinor/fusion-project-portal/.changeset/dry-beans-cheat.md

 ---

-Added `@portal/utils` project for utile funtions and moved old utils to new project. `@equinor/portal-utils` has now been deleted.
+Added `@portal/utils` project for utile functions and moved old utils to new project. `@equinor/portal-utils` has now been deleted.